-The Vision: To educate and empower the next generation of medical leaders to carry forward the mission of diversity and inclusion.
+Mission: Educate and empower the next generation of medical leaders to advance equity, diversity and inclusion.

-Background: The patient population is rapidly becoming more diverse, yet the healthcare workforce has remained static in reflecting the patients we serve across diverse backgrounds.
-Medical leadership needs more representation of racial, ethnic, sexual and gender minorities.
-Building leadership and scholarship capacity for improving diversity and inclusion efforts should begin early during residency and fellowship training.
-This will strengthen the faculty pipeline in academic medicine and ensure that our core values of diversity and inclusion are reflected in our medical programs, leadership, and culture.
+Background: Our patient populations are rapidly becoming more diverse, yet the academic medicine workforce has remained static in reflecting the patients we serve across diverse backgrounds.
+Medical leadership needs more diverse representation of people with disabilities, racial/ethnic, sexual and gender minorities.
+Building leadership and scholarship capacity for improving equity, diversity and inclusion efforts should begin early during residency and fellowship training.
+This will strengthen the faculty pipeline in academic medicine and ensure that our core values of equity, diversity and inclusion are reflected in our medical programs, leadership, and culture.

-Program Outline: LEAD is a 10-month longitudinal program for residents and fellows that provides leadership training and mentorship in creating scholarly works around diversity and inclusion topics.
+Program Outline: LEAD is a 10-month longitudinal program for residents and fellows that provides leadership training and mentorship in creating scholarly works around equity, diversity and inclusion topics.
 It consists of monthly, 2-hour evening sessions from 6-8pm.
 The expectation is that participants will attend a minimum of 8 of the 10 sessions.
-The first hour is devoted to interactive discussion-based lectures on diversity, equity, and inclusion topics led by leaders in and outside of the Stanford community.
+The first hour is devoted to interactive discussion-based lectures on equity, diversity and inclusion topics led by leaders in and outside of the Stanford community.
 The second hour is spent working in mentored, small groups on developing workshop presentations, culminating in the annual Diversity and Inclusion Forum to showcase the scholarly works completed.